 We serve clients all over Florida.
-Our attorneys are familiar with Florida criminal law and can help assess your particular case, negotiate with the prosecution, and aggressively defend your rights in court.
-We understand that your situation is sensitive, so we provide free, confidential consultations with no obligation.
+Our attorneys are familiar with Florida criminal law and can assess your particular case, negotiate with the prosecution, and aggressively defend your rights in court.
+Our Fort Lauderdale criminal defense lawyers understand that your situation is sensitive, so we provide confidential consultations with no obligation.

 The Law Offices of Anidjar & Levine is experienced in handling a variety of criminal defense cases involving:

 - Drug possession and drug trafficking